Dell in talks to go private, shares surge

 Talks had progressed for two to three months, heating up in late 2012, and a deal could be reached in six weeks, the Journal cited sources as saying.

-Dell, which has steadily ceded market share to Hewlett Packard (HPQ.N) and China's Lenovo (0992.HK), declined to comment on what it called rumors and speculation.
+Dell, which has steadily ceded market share to Hewlett Packard and China's Lenovo, declined to comment on what it called rumors and speculation.

 The company has lost 40 percent of its value since last year's peak, and is trying to reinvent itself as a seller of higher-margin services to corporations - an internal overhaul that might be conducted away from public scrutiny.